mcdonaldzachary/kmz-kml-parser/README.md

 3d anything
 whatever other features don't work

-specail thanks to chat GPT-4 for doing most the heavy work.
+special thanks to chat GPT-4 for doing most the heavy work.